See the Duke Fuqua MBA Class of 2023 profile here.

 Professional and Academic Backgrounds

-The Duke Fuqua class profile features a well-rounded array of industries for their pre-MBA professional experience.
+The Duke MBA class profile features a well-rounded array of industries for their pre-MBA professional experience.
 Fifteen percent came from consulting, and another 15 percent were working in financial services.
 Eleven percent worked in healthcare, 7 percent in analytics, and 6 percent worked in the non-profit sector.

 Thirty-one percent of the class completed their undergraduate degree in business and accounting, while 28 percent completed their degree in engineering and the natural sciences.
 Economics degrees make up 16 percent of the class, and liberal arts another 19 percent.